Table of Contents

-Please refer to our article on ‘Where do we go after death?’.
+Please refer to our article on ‘Life After Death – What Happens After we Die?’.

 Samashti spiritual level refers to the spiritual level attained through spiritual practice for the sake of society (samashti sādhanā), while vyashti spiritual practice refers to the spiritual level attained through individual spiritual practice (vyashti sādhanā).
 In the current times, spiritual progress for the sake of society has 70% importance while individual spiritual practice has 30% importance.